SGNL-ai/examples/azuread/README.md

 3. You have created policy snippets and policy for evaluation.

-4. You have created an protected application to test.
+4. You have created an Entra ID Application to test.
 You can test with this [example](https://jwt.ms/) provided by Microsoft.

 5. You will need Git to clone the example repository.
 You can follow the steps to install Git [here](https://github.com/git-guides/install-git).